jolicode/JoliCi/docs/strategies/TravisCiStrategy.md

 # TravisCiBuildStrategy

-This strategy parse the .travis.yml file at the root of your project to create Dockerfile and run tests.
+This strategy parses the .travis.yml file at the root of your project to create a Dockerfile and run tests.

 ## Language and version support

-For the moment only the following language / version list is supported, goal is to support what travis support:
+For the moment only the following language / version list is supported, the goal is to support what travis supports:

 * php
 	* 5.3